Robert MAIN (aka "Duffus") [1909-1993]

 After the war, interestingly, he was involved in an investigation by the Chamber of Commerce into the possible local production of mild steel reinforcing bars; and also was seconded to a government committee that determined the prices to be charged for machine tools received from Japan by way of reparations.

-Robert joined Taikoo Dockyard in 1937 as an Engineering Draughtsman, and rose to be Assistant Manager before being retrenched in 1957 "to make way for a younger man" to succeed Manager R.B.
+Robert joined Taikoo Dockyard in 1937 as an Engineering Draughtsman, and rose to be Assistant Manager in 1947 before being retrenched in 1957 "to make way for a younger man" to succeed Manager R.B.
 "Bertie" Bell on the latter's retirement.
 He then joined Yarrows shipyard in Victoria BC,Canada

 He represented HK internationally in soccer after the war, and probably before the war also.
 He became a low handicap golfer at RHKGC.
 He lived at Kornhill in Quarry Bay.